jessehutchinson/Welcome-to-Zentachain-0.1/Readme.md

 and all information is encrypted in a distributed data store (IPFS).
 ZentaP2P is a highly encrypted Peer-to-Peer messenger service, hosted on the ZentaChain network.
 ZentaP2P will utilize Mesh Networking to insure secure and encrypted communication.
+ZentaP2P will execute first class encryption while sending and receiving messages.
+Only the sender and recipient can view private messages.
+Our team guarantees the integrity of your privacy through the integration of Mesh Networking technology.
+Mesh Network, also known as MeshNet, is an alternative to the internets centralized authority.
+Every device running ZentaP2P on the network becomes its own node in the MeshNet.
+In fact, if internet access is unavailable in an emergency, users can stay connected with ZentaP2P.

+##### How nodes work on a Mesh Network?

+A network node could be any device such as a phone, computer or a router.
+On a typical network's architecture, the hub and spoke network, these nodes (spokes) are connected next to each other.
+There are only single connections to other nodes and the backbone of the network is the hub.
+Therefore, these are considered centralized networks.

+In a mesh network, the individual network nodes are networked with one another via several connections.
+There are multiple routes to these connections.
+With its self-healing feature a failure of individual lines or network nodes can be compensated via alternative connection paths.
+Paths are selected in meshed IP networks via so-called routing protocols such as RIP, OSPF or BGP.

+In a fully meshed network, each node is connected to each other.
+The backbone line looks like a ring and the number of connections required increases exponentially with the number of nodes.
+This expands the number of connections in a partially meshed network.

+n (n-1) / 2 = (n ^ {2} -n) / 2

+The concept of meshed networks can be applied to both wired and wireless networks, as well as, the interaction of programs.
+Mobile ad hoc networks (MANet), which are supported by many consumer devices, are a subset of the meshed networks.

 ![zentap2p network](https://user-images.githubusercontent.com/40530024/44751312-2568f380-ab18-11e8-8d46-bb68c606384c.png)